 - 1. Each exhibitor is allowed a maximum of 25 breeding rabbits.
 If the exhibitor is showing in the Market classes, that exhibitor is allowed an additional 8 market rabbits. - 2.
-Each Exhibitor is allowed Breeding 3 entries per class, Market -2 entries per class. - 3.
+Each Exhibitor is allowed 3 Breeding entries per class and 2 Market entries per class. - 3.
 Exhibitors are allowed 2 entries per class in the fur class. - 4.
 Exhibitors will not be allowed to leave the rabbit area with rabbits before the checkout time.
-All cages and area must be clean before obtaining an initialized release slip from the Superintendents at the show ring before they can leave the building.
+All cages and area must be clean before obtaining an initialized release slip from the Superintendents before they can leave the building.
 Exhibitors found leaving early with their rabbits will have all premiums withheld and run the risk of not being allowed to show the following year.
-We will not be held responsible for any rabbits left after 1:00PM on check-out day.
+We will not be held responsible for any rabbits left after 7:00 PM on check-out day.
 (In the event an exhibitor sells a rabbit, the same rules apply to the new owner, and the exhibitor will be held responsible).